These pork rice balls are rolled with sticky rice and then steamed. Dip in hoisin sauce or wrap in a lettuce leaf and serve as an appetizer!

 On this tour we were fed very well and had a wide variety of pork dishes to try.
 We also cooked our own meal with the guidance of Nina who developed an amazing pork inspired menu that was thoroughly enjoyed by all of us!

 One of the helpful tips I learned is how to properly cook pork.
 Since pork is very lean, the internal temperature of the meat should be between 140 – 160 degrees.
-You can read about more tips on cooking methods on the Pork Be Inspired page.
-There is also a printable chart detailing the cooking guidelines.

 Since I returned from the tour I have a new appreciation for the life of a farmer and the pork industry!
 In fact, I’m humming the catchy slogan,“Put Pork On Your fork!” with pride!